ABliss523/Azure-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancers protect the system from DDoS attacks through evenly shifting traffic amoung the servers, this ensures the application will be highly responsive in addition to restricting access to the network.
+Load balancers protect the system from DDoS attacks through evenly shifting traffic between the servers, this ensures the application will be highly responsive in addition to restricting access to the network.
 - The Jump Box only gives access to the user with the correct SSH key connecting from the IP address 20.119.48.89, that can be monitored and secured, restricting it's access to the public.

 Integrating an ELK server allows users to easily monitor the vulnerability of the Virtual Machines for changes within the logs and system traffic.